akhealth/EIS-Modernization/how-we-work.md

 ## Accepting Vendor Work

-**EITHER THIS SENTENCE:** Acceptance of work happens at the conclusion of each sprint, after the sprint review and retro.
+Acceptance of work happens through the sprint as work is completed.
 The procedure is as follows:

-**OR THIS SENTENCE:** Acceptance of work happens through the sprint as work is completed.
-The procedure is as follows:

 1. Development team completes work - See "for for delivering a user story to the product team" in [Definition of Done](#definition_of_done) above
 2. Development team creates pull request to staging - See [Pull Request Process](#pull_request_process)
-3. The product team has verified the functionality in staging - **WHERE DOES THIS HAPPEN?**
+3. The product team has verified the functionality against acceptance criteria in a deployed instance for a feature level pull request
 4. Code review takes place - See [Code Review Process](#code_review_process)
 5. Pull request merged to staging DHSS code reviewer
 6. User testing happens - See "for product team to accept the user story and ship it" in _Definition of Done_ above, and [Testing Strategy](#testing-strategy)